-Passwords prevent other people from reading your email, accessing your network files, changing your Web pages, or sending messages from your account.
+Passwords, also called passphrases, prevent other people from reading your email, accessing your network files, changing your Web pages, or sending messages from your account.
 These guidelines will assist you in creating a more secure password that is less susceptible to being broken.

 - May only be changed once per day.